Fact check: What Trump got wrong in his speech declaring a national emergency

 Trump's then-Department of Homeland Security Secretary John Kelly — who went on to become White House chief of staff, until December 2018 — said in April 2017 that illegal drug traffic “mostly comes through the ports of entry.”

-Border barriers between the U.S. and Mexico do not have 100 percent success rate.
+Border barriers between the U.S. and Mexico do not have a perfect success rate.
 These fences have been cut through, dug under and climbed over in the past.

 To reduce illegal crossings, border authorities have recommended, and requested in budgets, a combination of fencing, technology and other enforcement efforts.